What the Fund is doing in brief

 Secretariat for the National Greater Bilby Recovery Team

 The Fund is committed to delivering on the 2015 summit report and interim conservation plan and currently acts as the Secretariat for the National Greater Bilby Recovery Team and is working with all stakeholders to develop a new National Recovery Plan for the species based on the outcomes of the Great Bilby Recovery Summit.
+A draft for public comment will be available in early 2018.

 The Fund has responsibility for maintaining the Bilby Fence and predator exclusion area it encloses in Currawinya National Park.
 This semi-wild safe area will be the site for a release of bilbies in the near future.

-Upgrading the Charleville bilby breeding facilities
+Charleville bilby breeding facilities

-A must-see during a visit to Charleville, western Queensland.
+The Charleville Bilby Experience is a must-see during a visit to Charleville, western Queensland.
 Learn all about bilbies and the challenges it faces and how we are fighting to save them.

 You can have the unique experience of getting up close and personal with a bilby, visit their nocturnal house and our specialty bilby shop.